 Luckily, there are a number of tactics that subcontractors can use to increase the likelihood of getting paid on jobs.
 Below are a couple tips to consider.
 Visit part two of this series for more tips.

 Examine the Contractor’s Financial Health

 Before a project starts, you should investigate whether or not a contractor has a history of non-payment.
 Beyond that, is the contractor showing signs that prompt payment may be an issue.
 Are invoices not getting paid in a timely manner?
 Are you having more disputes involving money?
 These could be signs that the contractor is having a financial issue.
 Prepare yourself now.
-Review the contract closely and get the help of one of the Jacksonville construction lawyers at Trent Cotney, P.A.
+Review the contract closely and get the help of one of the Jacksonville construction lawyers at Cotney Construction Law.

 Send a Preliminary Notice

 Before the 20-day mark of a project, send a preliminary notice to the owner.
 This notice informs the owner that you are establishing your right to file a mechanic’s lien, if not paid.
 By doing this, you indicate to an owner the expectation of payment and the consequences of non-payment.
 This can greatly increase your likelihood of getting paid as no one wants a lien filed against their property.
 If payment is not made in the proper timeframe, send a notice of intent to lien.
 If that doesn’t work, then it’s time to exercise your mechanic’s lien rights.